cfpb/design-system/components/buttons.md

   Use icons consistently.
 Each icon should be used exclusively for one action.
   Icons appear to the left of the button text.
-Buttons that have “forward” actions have icons to the right of the text, and those with “back” actions have icons to the left."
+Buttons that have “forward” actions have icons to the right of the text, and those with “back” actions have icons to the left.
 accessibility: It's important that buttons are accessible.
 Here's how to ensure that.
 research: We studied buttons for a long time.
 ---